maddimathon/npm-build-utilities/README.md

 **Unit testing is not yet properly implemented.**

 This library is fairly opinionated and targeted entirely towards my personal needs/preferences rather than to (web) developers in general.
+If you want to use it, it probably makes sense to make a wrapper package with your own preferred configuration and utilities.

 ## Changelog